Preventing Accidents in the Fall Zone: OSHA Guidelines and Safety Tips for Suspended Loads

 As a safety practitioner, there’s a simpler approach.
 Whether the load is suspended and static or moving in any motion, respect the fall zone because your life and the lives of others depends on it.

-Staying Outside the Fall Zone
+Best Practices for Staying Out of the Fall Zone

 One of the biggest concerns working with overhead loads is judging what is a safe distance from the load.
 The size of the fall zone should expand as the complexity of the lift is understood and planned.
 OSHA and other regulatory agencies mandate that carrying loads over people should to be avoided, so it’s reasonable that the fall zone moves along the direction of travel to ensure measures are taken to eliminate exposure.